lucascranach/cranach-api/README.md

 * `eq` = equals
 * `neq` = not equals

-The `filtervalue` is used to define the value by which the article data is to be filtered.
+The `filtervalue` is used to define the value by which the data is to be filtered.

 ### Serveral filter criteria